SIGHPC-Education-Chapter/SpillSimulation/README.md

 ## Tips

   - The process is slower than you'd imagine.
-Be conservative in the number of tiles; between a river length of 6 to 8 tiles is more than sufficient.
+Be conservative in the number of tiles; a river length of 6 to 8 tiles is more than sufficient.

-  - It can help to start the activity first with one participant as an example (e.g. one of the older kids), then include the others.
-Especially if you have a lot of so participants, or if they are very young.
+  - It can help to start the activity first with one participant as an example (e.g. one of the older kids), then include the others, especially if you have a lot of so participants, or if they are very young.

   - Setup the tiles with plenty of space to accommodate anybody.

   - Although tiles can be made of anything, if you can have something that stays in place better than a piece of paper, that's always a good idea.

+  - It can be helpful to have the forward direction indicated by an arrow on the tiles.

   - Unfortunately, there always seems to be some recent event to which you can related this activity.
 E.g., just on November 11th, 2019,